poyuliu/KTU/README.md

 **Latest updates:** 2021/10/20
 What's new in Version 1.0.2:
 1. correct the algorithm core of kmer-frequency calculation
 2. add kmer clustering options: kmer frequency (default) or kmer present scores
+What's new in Version 1.0.3:
+1. improve kmer-frequency calculation speed (using parallel)

 ### Required packages:
 `Biostrings` for parsing DNA sequence (fasta format) files